jieyangumn/jieyangumn.github.io/index.md

 ## News

 - **[Jue.
 2024]** Our paper on mitigating model uncertainty in fruit quality control using knowledge-guided machine learning has been published in *Postharvest Biology and Technology*.
 - **[Feb.
-2024]** Our paper on predicting temperature and streamflow within large-scale stream networks using fairness-preserving graph-based neural network has been accepted by *AAAI-2024*.
+2024]** Our paper on predicting streamflow and temperature within large-scale stream networks using fairness-preserving graph neural network has been accepted by *AAAI-24*.
 - **[Jan.
-2024]** Our paper on large-scale winter wheat mapping using agricultural harvester trajectory has been published in *Computers and Electronics in Agriculture*.
+2024]** Our paper on large-scale winter wheat mapping based on agricultural harvester trajectory has been published in *Computers and Electronics in Agriculture*.

 ## Publications